 The manuscript is not convincing

-I need to be blunt about this.
-Sometimes, manuscripts will be rejected because the research they report is trivial or repetitive.
+The truth is that, sometimes, editors will reject manuscripts because they report on trivial or repetitive research.
 Julian Edge, one of my doctoral supervisors, used to say that there’s a huge divide between writing because you have something to say, and writing because you have to say something.
-The latter kind of writing is much likelier to be desk-rejected.
+The latter kind of writing is much likelier to face desk-rejection.
+In other words, an editor might reject manuscripts if they editors do not believe that the author has something worthwhile to share.
+Such manuscripts tend to have two types of problems: (a) unclear warrant and (b) unclear ‘now what?’.

 Unclear warrant